godic97/MCRG-OceanDrone/README.md

 # MCRG_OceanDrone
-/* This is a project of Micro Computer research group of PNU.
+/* This is a project of Micro Computer Research Group of PNU.
 */